CAO Offers 2022

 Step 1: Accept Your Offer

-To accept your offer from IT Sligo, log on to the CAO website at cao.ie.
+To accept your offer from ATU Sligo, log on to the CAO website at cao.ie.
 You must do this before the reply date published by the CAO.
 Some of these important reply dates are below.
-Round 1 offers issued on 7th September 2021.

-Round 1 Offers – Accept your offer by 13th September 2021 by 3pm
+Round 1 Offers – Accept your offer by 14th September 2022

-Round 2 Offers – Accept your offer by 22nd September 2021 by 3pm
+Round 2 Offers – Accept your offer by 21st September 2022

-Round 3 Offers – Accept your offer by 30th September 2021 by 3pm
+Round 3 Offers – Accept your offer by 29th September 2022

-If you have any questions about your offer from IT Sligo, chat to our team at the details below.
+If you have any questions about your offer from ATU Sligo, chat to our team at the details below.

 If you picked both level 8 and level 6/7 choices on your CAO application form, then you may receive 2 offers.
 You can only accept one of these offers.